Analyzing Linear DSGE models: the Method of Undetermined Markov States: Introduction

 The method developed in this paper guarantees that knowledge of a few states and transition probabilities enables one to access virtually all there is to know about the underlying model: these are sufficient statistics.
 Let us go back to the generic model described earlier and assume that the exogenous process $z_t$ has persistence $p$.
 The Method of Undetermined Markov States will yield a short run state $y_I$ and a medium run state $y_M$ for output, as well as the endogenous persistence $q$ of the medium run state.
 In this context, I show that the impulse response, the cumulative effect on output or the present discount value multiplier can all be written in closed forms as simple functions of $q,y_I,y_M$, and $p$ \textemdash which is given.
-Given that expectations can be computed as linear functions of the controls, the method can be used to plot the exact first order conditions of the model graphically with endogenous expectations taken into account.
+Given that expectations can be computed as linear functions of the controls, the method can be used to plot the exact first order conditions of the model graphically with endogenous expectations explicitly taken into account.

-To illustrate the method, I develop a closed form solution of a standard New Keynesian model with external habit formation.
-I derive a simple expression for the Present Discount Value multiplier of a monetary policy shock as well as a simple condition for the model to generate a hump shape in the impulse response function of output.
-Finally, I show that the model can be represented by a pair of aggregate supply and demand graphs: one for the short run and one for the medium run.
-I discuss how the presence of habits modifies the slopes compared to the standard model without habits.
+To illustrate the method, I develop a closed form solution of a standard New Keynesian model where the Central Bank behaves optimally with full commitment.
+I show that the model can be represented graphically by a pair of aggregate supply/targeting rule relations: one for the short run and one for the medium run.
+For the short run, I show that the logic described in \cite{Mcleay2020optimal} operates: cost-push shocks make the Phillips curve slide along a downward sloping targeting rule.
+In the medium run however, the story is different.
+The presence of commitment appears as a shift to the targeting rule so that it now slides along a positive sloping Phillips curve.
+As a result, the model clarifies that the positive correlation between inflation and the output gap re-appears in the medium run after being masked in the short run.

 This paper is structured as follows.
 I show that a class of LRE models can be solved using a three-state Markov chain representation in Section \ref{sec:baseline_model}.
 I briefly review related approaches in Section \ref{sec:related}.
 In Section \ref{sec:analytical_tools}, I show that relevant model objects can be computed analytically as a function of a few Markov states/transition probabilities.
-In Section \ref{sec:application_habits}, I use the method to solve a standard New Keynesian model with habit formation.
+In Section \ref{sec:application}, I use the method to solve a standard New Keynesian model with optimal monetary policy.
 I conclude in Section \ref{sec:conclusion}.